maggiehuan/paper_notes/Good Papers/CIS6300/Rethinking the Role of Demonstrations What Makes In-Context Learning Work?.md

-ICL - perform a new task via inference along by conditioning on a new input-label pairs (demonstrations)
+ICL - perform a new task via inference along by conditioning on a new input-label pairs (demonstrations).